The best possible support for your PhD studies

 Our final structured curriculum is turning out to be very successful.
 Because of the enormously broad scope of the research at the AEI, communication between the extremes has always been a challenge.
 Due to the interdisciplinary training program in the IMPRS we are beginning to see a new quality of communication, since experimentalists and theorists have a basic understanding of each other’s daily work and challenges.

-Soft skills, project and human resource management
+Professional skills, project and human resource management